How Did Noah Build the Ark?

 Now, new science uncovers a lost world more like our own than we ever suspected, and reveals how modern technology has its blueprint in the ancient world.”

-They often came to the conclusion that the ancient engineers were more skilful than we realised.
+They often concluded that the ancient engineers were more skilful than we realised.

-Estimates suggest that the Great Pyramid consists of roughly some 2.3 million blocks.‘The Great Pyramid of Giza was once covered in highly polished white limestone’ The Vintage News [ii]
+Estimates suggest that the Great Pyramid consists of roughly some 2.3 million blocks.‘The Great Pyramid of Giza was once covered in highly polished white limestone’ The Vintage News 4

 The Tura limestone blocks used for its casing were taken from nearby quarries, just across the river.